-The CitySection 13.06.010(de)(395) of the Zoning Code defines "family" to mean one as "One or more persons occupying one dwelling unit.
+Section 13.06.010(d)(395) of the Zoning Code defines "family" as "One or more persons occupying one dwelling unit.
 The term "family" includes the occupants of community care facilities serving six or fewer persons that are permitted or licensed by the State.
-The term "family" does not include occupants of a fraternity, sorority, boardinghouse, lodging houselodginghouse, club, or motel..."
+The term "family" does not include occupants of a fraternity, sorority, boardinghouse, lodginghouse, club, or motel."
 To accommodate disabled persons in public facilities, the City defers to the California Access Compliance Reference Manual from the Department of General Services, Division of the State Architect.